Vitrimers: Effect of transesterification and temperature influence

 The research group led by Ludwik Leibler demonstrated the operating principle of vitrimers at the example of epoxy thermosets.
 Epoxy thermosets can be represented as vitrimers, when transesterification reactions can be introduced and controlled.
 In the studied system, carboxylic acids or carboxylic acid anhydrides must be used as hardeners.
 A topology change is possible by transesterification reactions which do not affect the number of links or the (average) functionality of the polymer, meaning that neither the decomposition of polymer linkages nor the decrease of integrity of polymers happens when transesterification reactions take place.
 Thus, the polymer can flow like a viscoelastic liquid at high temperatures.
 During the cooling phase, the transesterification reactions are slowed down, until they finally freeze (be immeasurably slow).
 Below this point vitrimers behave like normal, classical thermosets.
 The shown case-study polymers showed an elastic modulus of 1 MPa to 100 MPa, depending on the bonding network density.

 The concentration of ester groups in vitrimers is shown to have a huge influence on the rate of transesterification reactions.
-In the work done by Hillmyer, et al., about polyactide vitrimers, they demonstrated that the more ester groups present in the polymer, the faster the rates of relaxation will be, leading to better self-healing performance.
-Polyactide vitrimers which are synthesized by cross linking reactions of hydroxylterminated 4-arm star-shaped poly((±)-lactide) (HTSPLA) and methylenediphenyl diisocyanate (MDI) with the presence of cross-linking and transesterification catalyst stannous(II) octoate [Sn(Oct)_{2}], have many more ester groups than all previous vitrimers; therefore, this material has a significantly high stress relaxing rate compared to other polyester based vitrimer systems.
+In the work done by Hillmyer, et al., about polylactide vitrimers, they demonstrated that the more ester groups present in the polymer, the faster the rates of relaxation will be, leading to better self-healing performance.
+Polylactide vitrimers which are synthesized by cross linking reactions of hydroxylterminated 4-arm star-shaped poly((±)-lactide) (HTSPLA) and methylenediphenyl diisocyanate (MDI) with the presence of cross-linking and transesterification catalyst stannous(II) octoate [Sn(Oct)_{2}], have many more ester groups than all previous vitrimers; therefore, this material has a significantly high stress relaxing rate compared to other polyester based vitrimer systems.

+Fatigue and fracture behaviors of vitrimers

+The polymer chain under confinement and oscillatory oscillations.
+The chain resembles the polymer at the interface of a crack in vitrimers.